vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 second my mind races to the hell I'll have to venture through if the laptop ends up defective and I would have to setup a new laptop with all of my build environments and rewrite all the uncommitted code on my trusty old pal.
-I would end up loosing days installing all of my junk -- Jeez!
+I would end up losing days installing all of my tools -- Jeez!
 Obviously I take her word for it because she must be an expert in assessing the state of electronic devices as she is also an expect in singling out which rows on buses from Amsterdam "smells like they hosts weed-trafficking passengers